opengrail/opengrail.github.io/_posts/2016-09-11-expressivity-02-imperative.md

 ```

+It's simpler because there are fewer names to grok and there is no confusion between the input and the output.
+These small gains in expressivity add up.

-This does not work in C for one simple reason: C does not have a garbage collector.
-If the strcpy function were to allocate the memory for the `dest` array there would be nothing to clean it up so we would have a memory leak.
-Thus we are hobbled in our range of expressivity by the need to allocate and free memory by hand.
+But this does not work in C for one simple reason: **C does not have a garbage collector**.
+If the strcpy function were to allocate the memory for the `dest` array there would be no way to clean it up so we would have a memory leak.
+Not having a GC (or any form of automatic memory management) hobbles our range of expressivity by the need to allocate and free memory by hand.

+Modern GC implementations, like those on the Java Virtual Machine, are not only as fast if not faster than hand tuned solutions but also much less buggy.

 # Looping in C